BiltuDas1/telegram-shell-bot/README.md

 1. Call [@Botfather](https://telegram.me/BotFather)
 2. Type `/start` and after that type `/newbot` to create a new bot
 3. Now Type a Name and Username for that bot.
+4. Now All done Make sure to Copy that API token

 ## Installing TSB
 ### Google Colab